kohjingyu/fromage/README.md

 Note that because of exception catching (to ensure data errors don't terminate training), the test will silently fail and not terminate if there is an I/O error when reading data.
 Hence, we recommend running the Python command above for debugging data preprocessing.

+## Evaluation

+We provide an evaluation script to reproduce our results on contextual image retrieval on Visual Storytelling (results of Table 1 of our paper).
+The script can be run from `evals/eval_vist_retrieval.py`.
+There is also a iPython notebook version (`VIST_Contextual_Image_Retrieval.ipynb`) in the same directory.

 ## Gradio Demo